KyleNAK/KyleNAK.github.io/essays/passing-the-torch.md

 As a student studying Computer Engineering, I've used many design patterns throughout my entier college career.
 For starters, I use the singleton design pattern to assign global variables to act as state definers in Arduino.
 This could be somthing as simple as a state to determine if a LED should be on or off or act as a counter to assign different states in a system.
 This semester in ICS314, we focused a lot of JavaScript early on.
 JavaScript uses the prototype design pattern when creating objects and using them in multiple instances.
 In this sense, I've been using the prototype design pattern unknowingly yet who can argu that's a bad thing.

 Lastly, loading the entire weight of the semester with just one design pattern is the Model-View Controller.
 All of our efforts in this course over the entire semester has lead up to this point to where we create our final projects using the Meteor API to deploy our web application.
 Under Meteor, we use the MongoDB as our model, React as our view, and the React Router as our controller.
+We have also used the singleton design pattern using meteor for our final project.
+We have a class called ```Profile``` which manages the MongoDB collection ```Profile```.

+## Deciding Our Fate

+So why do we use design patterns?